kwhms/kwhms.github.io/fiction_flash_reedsy/fiction_prompt461_ai/QueenVictoria_Draft_Reedsy_07252025.md

 It was still not enough to protect her.
 They had found her.
 They had hacked into her accounts.
 They had hacked into Emmy.
 They used her own words against her.

 Her private confessions, those nasty little thoughts that crawled across her brain like ants, now offered up to the world.
-Her self-criticisms and the AI’s corrections blanketed the football field and the tiny stage in the center.

 The shrieks, gasps, and laughter crashed down from the silver bleachers and knocked Victoria from the stage.
-The crown scratched her face as it fell, and she left it under the bright Friday lights.
+The crown scratched her face as it fell, and she left it under the bright Friday night lights.
 She retreated with only one clear thought – what would Emmy say?

 Victoria searched desperately for the family sedan in the parking lot.
 She let herself cry when she finally found the getaway car only to immediately check herself.
 Helen was there.